 a) If there has been an error on the instructor’s part in calculating or recording your grade; or b) If the student believes that the instructor graded unfairly due to personal prejudice.
 The instructor’s judgment of the quality of a student’s submitted work may not be appealed.

 If a student believes they have received an inappropriate grade, based on the criteria enumerated above, they may appeal in writing to the instructor for a grade change.
 The deadline for appealing a grade to the course instructor is the add/drop deadline of the semester following the semester in which the grade was given.
 The instructor will consider the appeal and respond to the student in writing, stating their reasons for their decision and copying the Department Chair.
 If the instructor agrees with the appeal and decides to change the original grade, they must submit a grade change in Albert.
-The grade change will need to be approved online by the department chair and the Associate Dean for Academics.
+The grade change will need to be approved online by the department chair and the Vice Dean for Academics.

 A student may appeal an instructor’s decision in writing to their Department Chair, using the same criteria enumerated above.
 A Chair may not substitute their own judgment of the quality of a student’s work for that of the instructor’s.
 The Chair will review the submitted evidence, consult with the instructor, and render a decision in writing, stating their reasons for their decision and copying both the student and the instructor.